-If you are interested in pursuing honours, postgraduate or postdoctoral research in one of these thematic areas please contact Christy Briles.
+If you are interested in pursuing undergraduate or graduate (Masters and PhD) research in one of these thematic areas please contact Christy Briles.

 1) Quaternary ecological responses to climate change, human activities, and fire

 2) Palynology and pollen as a geolocation tool

 We are interested in methodological questions in palynology that explore how to use pollen as a geolocation tool, arrive at quick and inexpensive species-level identifications of pollen, and quantify pollen production, dispersal and deposition.
-Every location on Earth has a unique pollen "fingerprint," and through precise identification of pollen and an understanding of phytogeography we are able to track objects and individuals involved in criminal activities (i.e. forensic palynology) or where items originated.
+Every location on Earth has a unique pollen "fingerprint," and through precise identification of pollen and an understanding of phytogeography, we are able to track objects and individuals involved in criminal activities (i.e. forensic palynology) or where items originated.
 We just started examining the foraging behavior of jbees on a suburban farm in Wheat Rridge, CO.
 Other studies being conducted include: